antoinevg/GSG/luna/design/rfp.md

 * [ ] Implement the device api for: `0x0 core`
 * [ ] Implement the device api for: `0x1 firmware`
 * [ ] Implement the device api for: `0x10 debug`
+* [ ] Implement firmware log output via a dedicated USB endpoint.
+  - Message metadata should include a monotonic counter in order to detect dropped messages.
 * [ ] Optional: Implement the device api for: `0x11 selftest`
 * [ ] Implement the device api for: `0x10A leds`
 * [ ] Implement the device api for: `0x120 moondancer`